GeorgeSJ1869/ip/docs/README.md

 # Geo User Guide

-### Geo is a chatbot that helps the user with managing tasks.
+### Geo is a chatbot that helps users with managing tasks.
+Users can enter commands via the console to store, view and delete three types of tasks.
+Details of each command is shown below:

 ## Commands